 Here’s how to do it:

 1. In the WordPress dashboard, go to Users > Add New.

 2. Fill out the information for your new user.
 Note that a username and email are required.
-Choose what you wish for the username; we just recommend that you do not use “admin,” for security purposes.
+Choose what you wish for the username; we generally recommend that you do not use the name “admin,” for security purposes.